Building a Web Server on EC2

 - Select “Instances”, then “Launch Instance”.
 Check the box on the left menu bar next to “Free tier only”.

 - Select Ubuntu Server 16.04 LTS (HVM), SSD Volume Type.
-On the next page, select the first instance listed (t2.micro).
+On the next page, select the t2.micro instance (the only one that’s on the “free tier”).

 - Next: “Configure Instance Details”.